DrAma999/LittleBlueTooth/README.md

 ```

 ## CUSTOM COMBINE OPERATOR
 Most of the functionalities are also wrapped inside custom operators.
-I'm not very happy about the implemetation: you must be very sure that you are passing the correct type of data or some inner forced casts will make your application crash, read the documentation above each custom operator. to know the correct types I hope to find a more reliable solution that will involve type checking using the compilator.

 ### Scan
 The constant `StartLittleBlueTooth` is a syntatic sugar that helps you prepare the pipeline with correct error type: